From Philosophy to Film Studies

 The German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) recently approved funds for the establishment of a new Collaborative Research Center, CRC 980, to deal with “Epistemology in Motion – Knowledge Transfer from the Ancient World to the Early Modern Period.”
 The scholars involved in this CRC study the processes of knowledge transition in European and non-European cultures before the modern era.

-In addition to the Department of Philosophy and Humanities, there are eleven other academic departments and three central institutes at Freie Universität:
+In addition to the Department of Philosophy and Humanities, there are eleven other academic departments and four central institutes at Freie Universität:

 - Department of Earth Sciences

 - Department of History and Cultural Studies

 - Department of Law

 - Department of Veterinary Medicine